ortemks/agroaccounting/README.md

   - include debug module
   - set StrongLoop as systemd service to automatically restart server on crashing and updates.
   - Wrap server communication in HTTPS
-  - use "npm run deploy" in terminal.
-If it doesn't work, more likely folder "dist" which contains compiled JS files doesn't exist - in this case use script "compile"
+  - use "npm run deploy" in terminal - it creates "dist" folder in root directory which containts compiled JS files